kweng2/kweng2.github.io/README.md

 # Everything JS

-This is a documentation of interesting experiences, tricks, and bugs I've encountered.
+This is a documentation of memorable experiences and intriguing technologies I've encountered while I build applications and platforms.

 ## Credits